cohere-ai/cohere-toolkit/docs/auth_guide.md

 7. On the next screen leave the default configuration and click "Done"

 ### Configure the SCIM application in OKTA
+1.
-1. Navigate to the tab "Provisioning"
+2. Navigate to the tab "Provisioning"
 2. Click "Configure API Integration"
 3. Activate "Enable API integration"
 4. Enter the following values:
    * SCIM 2.0 Base Url: `https://your-domain/scim/v2`
-   * Username: Get this value from the dashboard
+   * Username: Set this to the value of SCIM_USER
-   * Password: Get this value from the dashboard
+   * Password: Set this to the value of SCIM_PASSWORD
 5. Click "Test API Credentials" to verify the credentials
 6. Click "Save"
 7. Select "To App" on the left side